-As fermentation progresses, the temperature inside the heap increases, this removes the germinating power from the bean, the pulp turns to liquid and drains away and the organic compounds in the bean start to change to the colour and flavour that we associate with chocolate.
+As fermentation progresses, the temperature inside the heap increases.
+This removes the germinating power from the beans, the pulp then turns to liquid and drains away and the organic compounds in the bean start to change to the colour and flavour that we associate with chocolate.

 Finally the beans are dried.
 They are spread out on large tables in the sun and turned regularly to ensure they dry evenly and do not stick together.
 The drying process takes about 5-12 days and in this time the moisture content is reduced from 60% to less than 8%.
-The beans are then packed Kuapa farmer drying beans up into jute bags and stored in fully ventilated warehouses.
+The beans are then packed into jute bags and stored in fully ventilated warehouses.

 The Kuapa Kokoo farmers carry out all the processes described above.
-Each farmer will harvest and ferment his or her beans and the drying is done on large tables used by the whole village.
+Each farmer will harvest and ferment his or her beans and then dry the beans on large tables used by the whole village.
 Each Kuapa village society has a local recorder who is responsible for collecting and weighing the dried beans and ensuring that their quality is high enough to sell.
-He is also responsible for arranging for Kuapa to send transport to collect the beans; he receives payment from Kuapa and distributes the payment to the farmers.
+He is also responsible for arranging for Kuapa to transport the beans; he receives payment from Kuapa and distributes the payment to the farmers.